robynrox/evse-controller/CONTAINER_GUIDE.md

 https://en.wikipedia.org/wiki/List_of_tz_database_time_zones

-You would then need to rebuild the container using `[docker|podman] compose build` before bringing up a new one.
+You would then need to rebuild the image using `[docker|podman] compose build` before bringing up a new container from that image.